 - a. prior academic knowledge related to the specific content you plan to teach - b.
-English language proficiency levels for English learners - c. cultural and linguistic resources and funds of knowledge (i.e., knowledge and skills derived from cultural experience) - d. prior experiences and interests related to the content you plan to teach
+English language proficiency levels for English learners - c. cultural and linguistic resources and funds of knowledge (i.e., knowledge and skills derived from cultural experience) - d. prior experiences and interests related to the content (literacy or mathematics) you plan to teach